-In the first of a series of blog posts around IT security, Gavin Brown, Head of our IT & Support division, looks at the history of Ransomware.
+In the first of a series of blog posts around IT security, Gavin Brown, Head of our IT Services division, looks at the history of Ransomware.

-Back in the 1980s, an evolutionary biologist by the name of Joseph Popp sat back to admire his fantastically evil plan.
+Sometime back in the 1980s, an evolutionary biologist by the name of Joseph Popp sat back to admire his evil plan.

-He had developed what would grow to become an entire criminal industry and a massive problem for modern business: Ransomware.
+He had developed what would grow to become an entire criminal industry and a massive headache for modern business: Ransomware.

-Popp had been rejected from a position in medical research and decided he wanted revenge on the industry.
-He wrote an educational program which was to be distributed out to medical practitioners.
+Popp had been rejected from a position in medical research and decided he wanted revenge.
+He wrote a digital educational program which was to be distributed out to medical practitioners.

-People would enter an infected floppy disk into their own computer systems, unbeknownst to its damaging contents.
+People would enter a floppy disk into their computer, unbeknownst to its damaging contents.
 The disk was designed to encrypt data from within the computer after the user had rebooted a fixed number of times.
 Once allowed to remain in the system for long enough – the process of encryption would begin.

-Interestingly - Popp had conducted much of his research into AIDS – a disease which behaves in a very similar manner.
+Disturbingly - Popp had conducted much of his medical research into AIDS – a disease which behaves in a very similar manner.

-Ransomware became a lucrative industry and criminals quickly latched on.
+Ransomware became a lucrative industry as people would pay to have their data decrypted and criminals quickly latched on.
 Perpetrators of Ransomware can remain anonymous which, naturally, was appealing.
 They also can learn a lot about their victims by looking through their data.

-Ransomware ransom plays on the fact that people are often in places on the internet that they would rather remained unknown.
+Ransomware ransom plays on the fact that people store data that they would rather remained private.

-Ransomware organisations have popped up everywhere – without anyone knowing where they are.
-There are even start-up kits available for budding cyber criminals who would like to deploy their very own strain!
+Cyber criminal organisations have popped up everywhere – without anyone knowing where they are.
+There are even start-up kits available for budding newbies who would like to deploy their very own strain.

 The Threat of Ransomware